 Version 2019.8 is the latest release version of PlateSpin Migrate API.
 As development continues, we expect breaking changes to require a new release version.
-When a new version is released, we currently plan to support the prior version for up to one year from that date.

 2.2.2 Open API Specification

 The Migrate API is based on the specified Open API Specification.
 You can download the Open API Specification and use it to generate client libraries through the Swagger toolset.
 We have not tested this capability of the Swagger toolset.